brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 - For Java 8 users: Red Hat builds OpenJDK with the Shenandoah GC.
 If GraalVM 21 is still stuttering, you can try `-XX:+UseShenandoahGC`: https://access.redhat.com/products/openjdk

 - `MaxGCPauseMillis` and `G1HeapRegionSize` need more testing, given how divergent recommendations are.
+You can try decreasing `MaxGCPauseMillis` on the client, but this doesn't seem to have the desired effect.

 - Many flags are reduntant/enabled by default.
 Some will be culled from the GraalVM args, but others will be left in, see redundant-flags.md